Assembly of Experts: Sixth Assembly (2024–present)

 The election of 88 members of the Sixth Assembly took place on 1 March 2024 alongside of the election for 290 members of the Iranian Majlis (parliament).
 Conservatives dominated the assembly elections Those elected will sit for a projected 8-year term.
 The new assembly was opened on 21 May 2024 and selected Mohammad-Ali Movahedi Kermani as chairman of the Sixth Assembly.

+On 3 March 2026, during the 2026 Iran war, Israeli Air Force struck the Assembly of Experts office building in Qom.

+Following the assassination of Ali Khamenei, the Assembly of Experts chose his son Mojtaba Khamenei to be a new Supreme Leader on 8 March 2026.

 Authority

 The Assembly has never dismissed or even questioned the Supreme Leader.
-Due to Ali Khamenei's lengthy, unchallenged reign, many believe that the Assembly of Experts has become a ceremonial body without any real power.
-Iran's then-Chief Justice Sadeq Larijani, a Khamenei appointee, has stated that it is illegal for the Assembly of Experts to supervise Khamenei.
+During the lengthy and unchallenged absolute rule of Ali Khamenei, many analysts asserted that the Assembly of Experts has become a ceremonial body without any real power.
+In 2015, Iran's then-Chief Justice Sadiq Larijani, a Khamenei appointee, stated that it is illegal for the Assembly of Experts to supervise Khamenei.

 There have been instances when the current Supreme Leader's public criticism of members of the Assembly of Experts was followed by their arrest and dismissal.
 For example, Khamenei publicly called member of the Assembly of Experts Ahmad Azari Qomi a traitor, resulting in Qomi's arrest and eventual dismissal from the Assembly of Experts.
-Another instance is when Khamenei indirectly called the late Akbar Hashemi Rafsanjani a traitor for a statement he made, causing Rafsanjani to retract it.
+Another instance is when Khamenei indirectly called Akbar Hashemi Rafsanjani a traitor for a statement he made, causing Rafsanjani to retract it.
 Mehdi Karroubi, who has been under house arrest since 2011 without trial, by the direct order of Khamenei, said that "the Assembly of Experts, a council of elected clerics charged with electing, supervising and even disqualifying the Supreme Leader, has turned into a ceremonial council that only praises the Leader".

+The electoral process led by the Assembly of Experts has raised questions, as many of the major candidates are either members of the electing body or have faced disqualification from running for the Assembly itself.
+For instance, Alireza Arafi, a senior cleric and deputy chairman of the Assembly, Mahdi Mirbaqiri a current member, and Hassan Khomeini, who was disqualified from running for the Assembly in 2016, all feature prominently in the discussion.